Izenda7Series/docs-html/_sources/dev/ref_iadhocextension.rst.txt

      - Adds custom data formats for specified data types
    * - WebUrlResolver
      - `IWebUrlResolver`_
      - Allow overriding the DefaultWebUrlResolver and customizing the way the application generates the Front End URL.
+   * - Color themes
+     - `GetThemes`_
+     - Get defined color themes for Chart, Gauge, and Map. (v2.9.0 or higher)

 The companion wrapper class **DefaultAdHocExtension** in  Izenda.BI.Framework.CustomConfiguration should be used as the base class for customization.